dev1ashish/dev1ashish/README.md

 ##  About Me

-- 🎓 I'm currently pursuing my bachelor's in tech in Comp Sci.
 - 🌱 I'm currently learning about LLMs.
 - 👯 I'm looking to collaborate on Research in AI/ML.
 - ⚡ Random fact: boat is the inverse function of a bathtub.